jacquelinejou/CapstoneProject/README.md

 * Forced Welcome -> Account creation or login if no user is logged in
 * Register User -> To welcome page if user cancels, and to login page if user successfully creates an account.
-* Forced take picture -> For 5 minutes after a notification, if the user taps on the notification or already has the app running in foreground while notification goes off, the photo taking page appears.
+* Forced take picture -> For 5 minutes after a notification, if the user taps on the notification or already has the app running in foreground while notification goes off, the video taking page appears.
 * Login -> Map Screen
+* Video Taking Screen -> Video Playing screen to play the user's video
-* Photo Taking Screen -> Map screen after posting or after 5 minute window after notification
+* Video Playing screen -> Map screen after posting or after 5 minute window after notification
+* Map Screen -> Post details screen when a user taps on a post in the scroll bar.
+* Post details screen -> Comments screen when a user taps on the number of comments.
+* Post details screen -> Reactions screen when a user taps on the number of reactions.
+* Reactions screen -> Video Taking Screen appears with settings changed to take a photo reaction
+* Calendar Screen -> Video playing screen with the tapped cell's video

 ## Wireframes
 <img src="https://github.com/jacquelinejou/CapstoneProject/blob/main/Screen%20Shot%202022-07-19%20at%2010.24.42%20AM.png" width=600>